Tiger FM

 In addition, Kampala Capital City Authority has received UGX 99.3 billion for development, while the Ministry for Kampala has been allocated UGX 294.5 billion to improve the road network, largely funded by the World Bank.
 Mulago National Referral Hospital has received UGX 39 billion to support referral hospital services.
 The Uganda Bureau of Standards has been allocated UGX 12 billion, while the National Lotteries and Gaming Regulatory Board has received UGX 3.3 billion.

-Meanwhile, civil society organizations commended the ministry for its management of the economy but raised concerns regarding Uganda Airlines and the continued use of supplementary budgets.
+Meanwhile, civil society organisations commended the ministry for its management of the economy but raised concerns regarding Uganda Airlines and the continued use of supplementary budgets.

 In response, Ggoobi explained that supplementary budgets arise due to unforeseen developments during the financial year, noting that the budgeting process begins in September while other needs emerge along the way.
 He said the supplementary allocation to the Electoral Commission was necessitated by the procurement of biometric voter verification kits.